 The second theme of ‘an unrealistic female beauty standard’, with the sub theme of ‘social media creating fake perfection’, explored the unique sociocultural pressures that ignite such feelings of embarrassment presented in the first theme.
 The young women’s experiences of negative comments goes beyond simple means of bullying and teasing present in previous studies (Magin et al, 2008).
 It represents how the internalisation of female value is calculated on the degree to which she embodies the idealised image of female beauty, and by extension the presentation of clear skin.
 This is evident through the participants experiences of objectification as a result of their skin condition, through comparisons to ‘burn victims’, animals (‘Dalmatian dog’), and sexual disease.
 Yet, this research highlights how this harmful culture of unrealistic female beauty permeates into the participants self estimated worth, as underpinned by the self-objectification theory (Fredrickson & Roberts, 1997).
-This isexpressed through self-degradation, a deplete in self perceived attractiveness, and the presence of competitive physical comparisons with other women.
+This is expressed through self-degradation, a deplete in self perceived attractiveness, and the presence of competitive physical comparisons with other women.
 Possessing a negative self image as a result of skin comparisons to other women has been found in a previous study in Pakistan (Afzal et al, 2023).
 However, this research demonstrates how self objectification in female skin condition patients remains consistent across Western societies, positioning it as a worldwide problem despite significant cultural differences between the UK and Pakistan.
 This research provides opportunity to intervene with two identified high risk social settings that perpetuate the sociocultural pressures to present clear skin within young women: high school and social media.

 The identification of high school as an introductory setting to the beauty standard that condemns the appearance of skin conditions, coincides with previous research that deems young skin condition patients as vulnerable to social rejection and bullying (Gupta and Gupta, 2011).
 The young women in this study associate their high school experience with heightened psychosocial impacts, as previously demonstrated by Ghio et al.’s (2020) findings, whereby young skin condition patients expressed that their cosmetically disfiguring skin caused a stronger need to feel normal upon reflection on their younger selves.
 Yet in contrast with Ghio et al (2020), the references to high school in this study represented a setting whereby a need for peer approval during adolescence is exacerbated by gender expectations to embody an idealised female appearance.
 Therefore, the implications of these findings should cater to the unique young female experience of having skin conditions, by normalising skin diversity within schools through awareness, and providing resources of emotional support that consider intersectional identities.
 In addition to deconstructing a sexist culture amongst young individuals, as this continues to exist virtually through social media.
 Social media was expressed as having a negative influence on body image amongst all of the young female participants in this study, supporting Australian findings of social media as a key contributor to societal pressures of perfected skin in women specifically (Magin et al, 2011).
 The participants obtain awareness of social media as a false reality through the use of fabricated images of female skin online, yet their fear of appearing different is prioritised over making social change.
 This demonstrates the strength of social stigma towards the appearance of skin conditions on young women, that gains control over their decision making at the expense of their inner morals.
 Thus, the need for biopsychosocial treatment becomes apparent again, as an integrated approach of cognitive behavioural therapy alongside typical dermatological treatment, can unpick negative thought processes that prolong body image issues in many of these women.